rails/rails/guides/source/contributing_to_ruby_on_rails.md

 feature that you want to see added to Ruby on Rails, you'll need to write the code yourself - or convince someone else to partner with you to write the code.
 Later in this guide you'll find detailed instructions for proposing a patch to Ruby on Rails.
-If you enter a wishlist item in GitHub Issues with no code, you can expect it to be marked "invalid" as soon as it's reviewed.
+If you enter a wish list item in GitHub Issues with no code, you can expect it to be marked "invalid" as soon as it's reviewed.

 Sometimes, the line between 'bug' and 'feature' is a hard one to draw.